-There are five Groswater Paleoeskimo sites to visit at port au Choix.
+There are five Groswater Paleoeskimo sites to visit in Port au Choix, NL.
 Harp seal hunting was a staple of Groswater existence and Port au Choix provided an excellent hunting area.
 Their existence lasted here for at least 600 years.
-The last known settlement in in Philip’s Garden East.
+The last known settlement in Philip’s Garden East.

 These residents date to 400-800 years ago.
 Archaeological discoveries show a dependence on land as much as the sea.
 The Inuit people certainly number among this group and history records their trade with the European Basque fishermen as happening around Benie Island three to four centuries ago.

-The Basque name, Portuchoa, or Little Harbour, is where Port ay Choix derives its name.
-The French Basques fisherman hop-scotched the west coast islands of Newfoundland and Labrador during the 15th and 16th Centuries.
-Their codfishing stations up the coast were sturdy and well-used enough to provide lasting archaeological evidence of their to and fro journey from Codroy Island to Ferolle Island.
+The Basque name, Portuchoa, or Little Harbour, is where Port au Choix derives its name.
+The French Basques fisherman hop-scotched the west coast islands of Newfoundland and Labrador during the 15th & 16th centuries.
+Their cod-fishing stations up the coast were sturdy and well-used enough to provide lasting archaeological evidence of their to and fro journey from Codroy Island to Ferolle Island.